rikedyp/documentation/release-notes/docs/announcements/index.md

 !!!
 Info "Information"
     Performing an `)XLOAD` will refix all functions in the workspace.
 This could reveal invalid system names.

+## Dyalog for macOS

+Dyalog v19.0 was the last release to be compiled for Intel-based Macs; Dyalog v20.0 is only supported on ARM-based Macs.

+## Syncfusion

+The Syncfusion library of WPF controls is no longer included with Dyalog.
+The Syncfusion licence provided with Dyalog v19.0 will continue to be valid for use with Dyalog v19.0, but from Dyalog v20.0 onwards anyone who is using Syncfusion will need to obtain a licence from [https://www.syncfusion.com/](https://www.syncfusion.com/).

 ## Array Editor